-DRUGS, ALCOHOL AND TOBACCO, HOOKAH PENS, VAPORIZERS, AND ELECTRONIC CIGARETTES

-The use of any non-prescribed drugs, alcohol, or tobacco, or possession of a lighter, hookah pens, vaporizers, electronic cigarettes, matches or rolling papers on school grounds, or at school related functions, is strictly prohibited.
+DRUGS, ALCOHOL AND TOBACCO, HOOKAH PENS, VAPORIZERS, AND ELECTRONIC CIGARETTES electronic cigarettes, matches or rolling papers on school grounds, or at school related functions, is strictly prohibited.
 A student who abuses this policy is subject to suspension and / or expulsion.
 Students may possibly be cited by the Riverside County Sheriff Department or Menifee Police Department for tobacco, drugs, or alcohol.
+All illegal items will be confiscated and not returned to student or parent.